 One benefit of Montessori education is uninterrupted work time.
 Some studies show that uninterrupted work time can boost students’ focus, concentration, and discipline.
 It can also improve soft “social” functions, such as self-control and regulation.

 For instance, Jacqueline Cossentino (“Montessori Schools Help Children Exposed to Trauma,” 2016) discusses how uninterrupted work time gives rise to a similar kind of heightened awareness as mindfulness meditation.
-It can thus have similar benefits on our focus and self-control.
+Montessori research shows that it can have have similar benefits on our focus and self-control.

 “Deep concentration is core to both Montessori pedagogy and mindfulness practice.
 Just as consistent practice of meditation enables a person to become more calm, aware, and generally self-regulated when not meditating, Dr. Montessori discovered that children who engage in deep concentration on purposeful work emerge from that state more calm, self-regulated, and with higher social competencies.”

-Lillard, in Montessori: The Science Behind the Genius (2005), goes into more detail about the benefits of embodied cognition:
+Angeline Stoll Lillard has done plenty of Montessori research.
+In Montessori: The Science Behind the Genius (2005), she goes into more detail about the benefits of embodied cognition: